-■ What can the course lead to in terms of higher education and future careers?
+- What can the course lead to in terms of higher education and future careers?
 Psychology can help your career either directly or indirectly.
-Studying psychology at university will give students the possibility to specialise in specific areas such as health, clinical, educational, research, occupational, counselling, neuropsychology, sport and exercise, and forensics.
-However, students who desire a career in a different field, such as in marketing or business, will find an understanding of psychology useful because of its broad scope of application.

-GCSEs in English, mathematics and science at a minimum Grade 6.
+Studying psychology at university will give you the possibility to specialise in specific areas such as health, clinical, educational, research, occupational, counselling, neuropsychology, sport and exercise, and forensics.
+However, students who desire a career in a different field, such as in marketing or business, will find an understanding of psychology useful because of its broad scope of application. - What are the formal entry requirements?
+GCSEs in English, mathematics and science at a minimum Grade 6. - What activities enrich this subject?
 Students have the opportunity to attend subject-related lectures to reinforce their understanding of the topics covered.